Meghan Sittler - Director

 Meghan also has close personal connections to Spring Creek Prairie and our conservation mission.
 She grew up in Martell and attended Crete public schools.
 Her parents, Lyle and Alice, farmed land near Spring Creek Prairie; her sister and brother-in-law now farm there.
 Before his passing, Lyle was a member of Spring Creek Prairie’s stewardship advisory board.
 Lyle and Alice were keen proponents of conservation and have been recognized with many awards and accolades over the years for their conservation ethic.

-Jason "the Birdnerd" St. Sauver - Community Education Director
+Jason "the Birdnerd" St. Sauver - Director of Education and Outreach

 Jason became Spring Creek Prairie's education director in April 2015.
 He worked for the U.S. Fish & Wildlife Service for many years in both the biological and environmental education fields, and most recently was the Education Manager and interim Center Director at the Mitchell Lake Audubon Center in San Antonio, Texas where he worked with people of all ages to share his love of nature.